 Two-year diploma for veterinary technologists

-TRU has offered the Animal Health Technology program in British Columbia since 1981.
-The program is accredited by the Canadian Veterinary Medical Association, and combines classroom and laboratory instruction, field and clinical experience with small and large animals.
+The Animal Health Technology program has a longstanding history at TRU.
+Since 1981, our program has offered small class sizes, quality course work and unique training opportunities.
+Our program is accredited by the Canadian Veterinary Medical Association, and combines classroom and laboratory instruction, field and clinical experience with small and large animals.
 Students have daily hands-on experiences with small animals in the teaching facility on campus.
 Large animal work is carried out in a separate facility where students develop hands-on experience with livestock, wildlife and birds.

-The program involves up to 30 class contact hours of lecture and laboratory per week.
-Students are also responsible for case study sessions and for providing routine daily care for the University animals.
+There are 30 hours a week of combined lecture and laboratory work.
+Students are also responsible for case study sessions and for providing routine daily care for the university animals.
 Animal care involves evening and weekend duty.
-Two 3-week clinical practicums take place at veterinary facilities during the second year of the program.
+Two, 3-week clinical practicums take place at veterinary facilities during the second year of the program.

 Video created by AHT students Evangeline McElwain, Caitlyn Knight, and Ali Lussier